 - Make sure no one smokes in your home

-- Reduce air pollution by getting rid of fireplace smoke and other irritants
+- Reduce air pollution by not using the fireplace and getting rid of other irritants

 - Surgery to remove parts of the diseased lung, which can help less-diseased parts work better in some patients with emphysema